raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 - A Scheme interpreter embeddable in Rust programs
 - Small memory footprint
 - Capability-based security
-  - The Stak Scheme interpreter does not support any external APIs (e.g. against operating systems) by default.
+  - The Stak Scheme interpreter does not provide any external APIs (e.g. against operating systems) by default.
   - To enable such APIs for I/O, file systems, etc., you need to enable them on initialization of the interpreter's virtual machines.

 ## Embedding Scheme scripts in a Rust program

-In this example, we will write a program of an HTTP server in Rust and embed a Scheme script in it in order to change the behavior of the HTTP server dynamically.
+In this example, we will write a program of an HTTP server in Rust and embed a Scheme script in it to change the behavior of the HTTP server dynamically.

 ### Initializing a crate